THE MBA, REINVENTED: WHY & HOW

 The best and fastest way to learn how to do something new is to start from scratch—whether it is a new company or a new initiative inside a big organization.

 According to Forbes, Denver is ranked #2 for the best place to launch a startup.
 For the Enterprise Challenge, you will create your own start-up.
-You will interface with incubators, successful new businesses and new product launches for real-world learning.
+You will interface with incubators, successful new businesses and new product launch for real-world learning.
 This foundational learning develops initiative and teaches how to act on ideas with limited structure.

 THE SOCIAL GOOD CHALLENGE